 Alex Caldwell joined the Colorado Health Institute in 2016.
 She specializes in program development and analysis of emerging health policy issues both in Colorado and nationally.

-Previously, Alex worked on designing and implementing performance measurement frameworks at the Global Fund to Fight AIDS, Tuberculosis & Malaria, based in Geneva, Switzerland.
-At the Global Fund, Alex worked with technical groups to design indicators and data systems measuring the impact of the Fund’s $4 billion annual disbursements to programs around the world.
-She also helped the Global Fund’s management executive team and board develop strategic priorities.
+Before coming to CHI, Alex designed performance measurement frameworks at the Global Fund to Fight AIDS, Tuberculosis & Malaria in Geneva, Switzerland.
+At the Global Fund, Alex created systems to measure the impact of the Fund’s $4 billion annual disbursements to programs around the world.
+She also helped develop strategic priorities with the Global Fund’s management executive team and board.

-Prior to her time abroad, Alex worked on data and evaluation issues in education and health.
-She taught ninth grade science with Teach for America at New Orleans Charter Science & Math High School, and coordinated prostate cancer drug trials at the Tulane University Cancer Center.
-In San Francisco, Alex supported strategic operations and data systems for Beyond 12, a national non-profit organization aiming to increase the number of first generation and low-income students graduating from college.
+Alex has focused her career on analysis and evaluation in education and health.
+Her experience includes teaching ninth grade science with Teach for America at New Orleans Charter Science & Math High School and managing drug trials at the Tulane University Cancer Center.
+Alex also worked on strategic operations and data systems for Beyond 12, a national nonprofit aiming to increase the number of first-generation and low-income students graduating from college.

-Alex earned her master’s degree from the Columbia University Mailman School of Public Health.
-She focused her graduate work on comparative effectiveness and outcomes research in health policy.
-Alex holds a Bachelor of Science degree in biology from Dickinson College.
-She is a Maryland native.
+Alex holds a master’s degree from the Columbia University Mailman School of Public Health and a bachelor’s degree from Dickinson College.

 - Colorado Shines Brighter: The Colorado Birth Through Five Needs Assessment